Skip to content

 Some of the more commonly used treatments for anxiety disorders include:2

-• Cognitive Behavioral Therapy (CBT): Teaches skills to interrupt anxious thoughts that feed the anxiety, as well as helpful responses to the triggers
+• CBT for anxiety: Teaches skills to interrupt anxious thoughts that feed the anxiety, as well as helpful responses to the triggers

-• Acceptance and Commitment Therapy (ACT): Encourages people to be willing to experience and accept their emotions, and make choices based on personal values
+• Acceptance and Commitment Therapy (ACT): ACT for anxiety Encourages people to be willing to experience and accept their emotions, and make choices based on personal values

 • Exposure therapy: A type of CBT that teaches relaxation skills and encourages people to gradually face their fears